word cloud of answers to "What are your fears for the United States?"

 Violence in popular media, greed, biasing business over people, self-serving, self-indulgence, focus on individual, profit at expense of all else, behavior and actions that are unethical, fraudulent, immoral, narcissistic; intolerance, injustice, hate, biases, ideological assumptions, intolerance, ego, fear mongering.

-Reading through these items might make you feel breathless, maybe even a bit pessimistic.
-But it also reminds us where we are, especially as we consider our future, what we can and should do as we assess HOW we are together.
-The responses, taken together, almost seem to be asking how we humanize one another, how we enable ourselves to hear each other above the din of our own fears and the impulse to justify our points of view.
-For us at Fetzer, the need to recognize the beauty of the individual amid our aspirations of communal and societal life and the greater good is essential.
+Reading through these items might make you feel breathless.
+It might even make you a bit pessimistic.
+But it also reminds us where we are.
+This is especially true as we consider our future and what we can and should do.
+We need to assess how we are together.
+The responses, when taken together, almost seem to ask how we humanize one another.
+How can we hear each other above the din of our fears and the urge to explain our views?
+For us at Fetzer, we need to recognize the sacred beauty of each person.
+This is important as we strive for communal and societal life and the greater good.

 DREAMING—TOGETHER

-The American Aspirations project recently described common threads that weave us all together as a nation: our hopes and dreams for ourselves and this country.
+The American Aspirations project recently described common threads that weave us all together as a nation.
+They are our hopes and dreams for ourselves and this country.
 In their work, they asked people from all backgrounds, ages, political affiliations, and geographic areas in the United States to answer three basic questions.

 1) What kind of person do you want to be?